alanwsmith/bitty/content/v6.0.0/_docs/_todo.md

     - el.getString(KEY) -
     goes up the DOM looking for `data-key`
+    Note that if you don't want to traverse up you can always do
+    `el.dataset.KEY` directly

     - el.getInt(KEY) -
     goes up the DOM looking for `data-key`
+    Note that if you don't want to traverse up you can always do
+    `el.dataset.KEY` directly

     - el.getFloat(KEY) -
     goes up the DOM looking for `data-key`
+    Note that if you don't want to traverse up you can always do
+    `el.dataset.KEY` directly

 - `this.api.localTrigger()` only runs